sumangupta87/Activity-Tracker-Azure-WebAPp/README.md

 # StarkIndustries
-This is a Activity Tracker Web Api
+This is a Activity Tracker Web App